Voint Cloud: Multi-View Point Cloud Representation for 3D Understanding: Introduction

-Tackling 3D vision tasks with \textit{indirect} approaches has two main advantages: \textbf{(i)} mature and transferable 2D computer vision models (CNNs, Transformers, \etc), and \textbf{(ii)} large and diverse labeled image datasets for pre-training (\eg ImageNet~\cite{IMAGENET}).
-Multi-view approaches achieve impressive performance in 3D shape classification and segmentation~\cite{mvrotationnet,mvviewgcn,mvvirtualsceneseg,mvshapeseg,mvsceneseg}.
-However, the challenge with the multi-view representation (especially for 3D segmentation) lies in properly aggregating the per-view features with 3D point clouds.
+Tackling 3D vision tasks with \textit{indirect} approaches has three main advantages: \textbf{(i)} mature and transferable 2D computer vision models (CNNs, Transformers, \etc), \textbf{(ii)} large and diverse labeled image datasets for pre-training (\eg ImageNet~\citep{IMAGENET}), and \textbf{(iii)} the multi-view images give context-rich features based on the viewing angle, which are different from the geometric 3D neighborhood features.
+Multi-view approaches achieve impressive performance in 3D shape classification and segmentation~\citep{mvviewgcn,mvtn,mvsceneseg}.
+However, the challenge with the multi-view representation (especially for dense predictions) lies in properly aggregating the per-view features with 3D point clouds.
 The appropriate aggregation is necessary to obtain representative 3D point clouds with a single feature per point suitable for typical point cloud processing pipelines.
-Previous multi-view works rely on heuristics (\eg average or label mode pooling) after mapping pixels to points~\cite{mvvirtualsceneseg}, or multi-view fusion with voxels~\cite{mvsceneseg}.
+Previous multi-view works rely on heuristics (\eg average or label mode pooling) after mapping pixels to points~\citep{mvvirtualsceneseg,mvlabeldifusion}, or multi-view fusion with voxels~\citep{mvsceneseg}.
 Such setups might not be optimal for a few reasons. \textbf{(i)} Such heuristics may aggregate information of misleading projections that are obtained from arbitrary view-points.
 For example, looking at an object from the bottom and processing that view independently can carry wrong information about the object's content when combined with other views. \textbf{(ii)} The views lack geometric 3D information.
-To this end, we propose a new hybrid 3D data structure that inherits the merits of point clouds (\ie compactness, flexibility, and 3D descriptiveness) and leverages the benefits of rich perceptual features of multi-view projections.
-We call this new representation multi-view point cloud (or \textit{Voint cloud}) and illustrate it in \figLabel{\ref{fig:pullingFigure}}.
-A Voint cloud is a set of Voints, where each Voint is a set of view-dependent features (view-features) that correspond to the same point in the 3D point cloud.
-The cardinality of these view-features may differ from one Voint to another.

-Likewise, Neural Radiance Fields (NeRFs) \cite{nerf} extend 3D implicit representations \cite{deepsdf,occupancynet} to characterize the 3D volume with a learned function that depends on the coordinates \textit{and} the viewing angles.
-In our Voint cloud representation, we assume that the implicit 3D function defining the surface 3D points to be continuous \textit{spherical functions}, \ie their features depend on the view-point from which they are observed.
-Voint clouds inherit the characteristics of the parent explicit 3D point clouds, which facilitates learning Voint representations for a variety of vision applications (\eg classification and segmentation).
-In Table \ref{tbl:taxonomy}, we compare some of the widely used 3D representations and our Voint cloud representation.